 How to Patent an idea with a provisional patent application.
 Do you have a great idea and are worried someone will steal it or beat you to the marketplace?
-Filing a provisional patent application should be your first step to protect your new invention, even before you tell your idea to friends or investors because you can actually block yourself from getting a patent by disclosing your invention publicly before you file (more on this later).
+In many cases filing a provisional patent application should be your first step to protect your new invention, even before you tell your idea to friends or investors because you can actually block yourself from getting a patent by disclosing your invention publicly before you file (more on this later).

 3 Steps to Patent an Idea: